curiousest/predict-AQI/README.md

 [Detailed proposal](./proposal.md)

-AQI is an integer measurement of air pollution.
-This project is to make an AQI prediction in the near future, given past AQI measurements of nearby locations.
-The project aims to predict:
+This project is to make AQI predictions in the near future, given past AQI measurements of nearby locations (AQI is an integer measurement of air pollution).
+More specifically, the project aims to predict:

-For a given city at a given point in time, what will the air pollution be for the next 24 hours?
+For a given location at a given point in time, what will the air pollution be every hour for the next 24 hours?

-The baseline model to beat is one that predicts that the next 24 hours will be the same AQI as right now.
+The baseline model to beat is one that predicts that the AQI for the next 24 hours will be the same AQI as right now.

 Note for reviewer: [Proposal review](https://review.udacity.com/#!/reviews/267521)